EdanStasiuk/EdanStasiuk/README.md

 ## About Me

-Fifth-year Computer Science student at **Simon Fraser University**.
+Fifth-year Computer Science student at Simon Fraser University.

 - Mission Operations Team Lead at [ALEASAT](https://www.aleasat.space/) — a 1U CubeSat built by ~100 students from [UBC Orbit](https://ubcorbit.com/) and [SFU SAT](https://sfusat.org/), in collaboration with the Radio Amateurs of Canada and the European Space Agency's *Fly Your Satellite!* Programme
 - Currently interested in database internals